sdfpt05/py-asteroids/README.md

 # py-asteroids

-A clone of the classic 1979 arcade game [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)) built using Pygame with faithful recreation of the original Asteroids gameplay
+A clone of the 1979 arcade game [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)) built using Pygame with faithful recreation of the original Asteroids gameplay

 ## Run the game
 ```bash